 - Ron Dettrich, Building Official

-Please visit the Permit Process and Forms page for information on applying for Building, Manufactured Structure, Electrical, Plumbing, Mechanical, Agricultural, Demolition and Decommission Permits at Benton County.
-We also process the intake of permits for the following jurisdictions:
+Please visit the Permit Process and Forms page for information on applying for Building, Manufactured Structure, Electrical, Plumbing, Mechanical, Agricultural and Demolition Permits at Benton County.
+We also process the construction permits for the following jurisdictions:

 - Adair Village